-While merged together, your game statistics are replaced by the statistics of a raven, but you retain your hit dice, hit points, alignment, personality, and Intelligence, Wisdom, and Charisma scores.
-You also retain all of your skill and saving throw proficiencies, in addition to gaining those of the raven.
-If the raven has the same proficiency as you and the bonus in its stat block is higher than yours, use the raven's bonus instead of yours.
-You can only use your action to Dash, Disengage, Dodge, Help, Hide, or Search.
+While merged together, your game statistics are replaced by the statistics of your raven familiar, but you retain your hit dice, hit points, alignment, personality, and Intelligence, Wisdom, and Charisma scores.
+You also retain all of your skill and saving throw proficiencies, in addition to gaining those of your raven.
+If your raven has the same proficiency as you and the bonus in its stat block is higher than yours, use the raven's bonus instead of yours.

+You can only use your action to Dash, Disengage, Dodge, Help, Hide, Search, or have you and your raven return to normal.
 You also gain all benefits of your raven being perched on your shoulder.

-As an action, or if you have 0 hit points, you and the raven return to normal.
+If you have 0 hit points, you and the raven return to normal.
 You can only merge with one of your ravens at a time.